mHadi1091/installation-of-linux/README.md

 * and u will enter into ubuntu

 # Ubuntu
-* As u get acess to the ubuntu interface you the option to run a free trail without installation of ubuntu
+* As u get acess to the ubuntu interface you the option to run a free trail without installation of ubuntu.